ThomasWork4/Wiley_Training/wiley/README.md

 ------------------------------
 - This package contains the different implementations for manipulating strings in Scala.

 [compareTo.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/stringManipulation/compareTo.scala) - This program demonstrates the usability of the compareTo function.
-A further description of how this function is contained within the documentation of the program.
+A further description of how this function is contained within the documentation of the program. <br />
-[stringFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/stringManipulation/stringFunctions.scala) - This program highlights the substring and concatenation functions, each of which with their own advantages for indexing strings and transforming them.
+[stringFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/stringManipulation/stringFunctions.scala) - This program highlights the substring and concatenation functions, each of which with their own advantages for indexing strings and transforming them.<br />
 [stringManipulation.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/stringManipulation/stringManipulation.scala) - This program highlights the difference between == and .equals().
 Furthermore it discusses the computational differences between using the plus symbol to concatenate strings, and the concatentation function itself.

 traits